dohabanoui/Digital-banking-frontend-Angular/README.md

   - `index.html`: Entry point of the application where the Angular application is loaded in the browser.
 - `angular.json`: Global configuration file for the Angular application.
 It specifies build, compile, and deployment settings for the application.
 - `tsconfig.json`: Contains TypeScript configuration for the application.
-- Service files: Angular services are typically defined in separate files and provide shared functionality and data processing operations.
+- `Service files`: Angular services are typically defined in separate files and provide shared functionality and data processing operations.

 # Models